micmejia/bible-dump/NKJV/Jeremiah/Jer 33.md

 Moreover the word of the Lord came to Jeremiah a second time, while he was still shut up in the court of the prison, saying,

 ###### 2
-"Thus says the Lord who made it, the Lord who formed it to establish it (the[^a] Lord _is_ His name):
+"Thus says the Lord who made it, the Lord who formed it to establish it (the Lord _is_ His name):

 ###### 3
-'Call to Me, and I will answer you, and show you great and [^b]mighty things, which you do not know.'
+'Call to Me, and I will answer you, and show you great and mighty things, which you do not know.'

 ###### 4
 "For thus says the Lord, the God of Israel, concerning the houses of this city and the houses of the kings of Judah, which have been pulled down _to fortify_ against the siege mounds and the sword: